Alexander Khan Setkhanian: Early life

-Alexander was born to General Tsatur Khan and Lady Ninon Hovnatanyan.
+Iskandar-Khan was born to General Tsatur Khan and Lady Ninon Hovnatanyan.
 His paternal grandfather was Ambassador Set Khan Astvatsatourian, and his maternal grandfather was Hakob Hovnatanyan.
-His father chose the Russian general consul in Tabriz, General Stupyn, as Alexander's Godfather.
+His father chose the Russian general consul in Tabriz, General Stupyn, as Iskandar's Godfather.

-In 1878, Tsatur Khan kept his promise to Grand Duke Michael Nikolaevich, and sent Alexander to study at the military academy in Tbilisi, Georgia, as he had promised that he would send his son to be educated in the Russian Empire while on a diplomatic mission to the Duke.
-Before departing, Alexander mastered Persian and Armenian at the Armenian school in Tabriz.
+While on a diplomatic mission to Russia, Tsatur Khan had promised Grand Duke Michael Nikolaevich that he would send his son to be educated in the Russian Empire.
+Iskandar's father kept that promise in 1878 and sent Iskandar to study at the military academy in Tbilisi, Georgia.
+Before departing, Iskandar mastered Persian and Armenian at the Armenian school in Tabriz.
 In Georgia, he mastered both Russian and French as well, and learned military sciences and Cossack Cavalry tactics.
-After completing his studies, Alexander travelled to Moscow to finish his higher education.
+After completing his studies, Iskandar travelled to Moscow to finish his higher education.
 There he became a naturalized citizen of the Russian Empire.

 Military career

-After completing his military education in Moscow, Alexander returned to Tabriz in 1887 where he immediately entered the Persian military with the rank of Sarhang.
+After completing his military education in Moscow, Iskandar returned to Tabriz in 1887 where he immediately entered the Persian military with the rank of Sarhang.
 After four years of serving in the military at this rank, Mozaffar al-Din Shah Qajar promoted him to the rank of Sarhang Adjutant in 1892.
-Alexander then went to Tehran in 1894 to join the Persian Cossack Brigade.
-By 1900, Alexander had risen to the rank of General of the Brigade, and in 1915, Alexander became Chief of Staff.
-In 1916, Alexander retired from the Brigade after more than a quarter of a century of service.
+Iskandar then went to Tehran in 1894 to join the Persian Cossack Brigade.
+By 1900, Iskandar-Khan had risen to the rank of General of the Brigade, and in 1915, Iskandar became Chief of Staff.
+In 1916, Iskandar-Khan retired from the Brigade after more than a quarter of a century of service.
 After his retirement, Reza Khan, who served him under him at the time, was promoted to Sartip and placed in charge of a regiment in Tehran.

 Iranian Constitutional Revolution

-Under orders from the Shah, Alexander commanded a division surrounding the Majles.
+Under orders from the Shah, Iskandar commanded a division surrounding the Majles.
 After bombarding parliament, Tehran was placed under martial law by the Brigade.
-For remaining loyal during the revolution, Alexander was promoted to Amir Tuman, meaning commander of thousands, the highest rank under the Commander of the Brigade.
-When asked why he participated in the event, one of the most infamous in Iranian history, Alexander responded, "I am a soldier, not a politician; my loyalty is to the Brigade and to the Shah."
+For remaining loyal during the revolution,Iskandar was promoted to Amir Tuman, meaning commander of thousands, the highest rank under the Commander of the Brigade.
+When asked why he participated in the event, one of the most infamous in Iranian history, Iskandar responded, "I am a soldier, not a politician; my loyalty is to the Brigade and to the Shah."

 The Brigade strongly opposed the subsequent appointment of William Morgan Shuster as Treasurer-General of Persia, who was working with Nationalist forces to forcefully collect taxes on behalf of the Americans, as well as seizing the estates of dissenters.
 The Brigade intimated Shuster to such an extent that the Majles finally had him dismissed in 1911.
 The Brigade helped to bring about the downfall of the Majles, effectively ending the era of Constitutional Revolution.